COVID-19 – Mental Health & Substance Use

 - Overdose Prevention Line:

 A number you can call if you are about to use drugs and are located in Ontario.
 The operator will stay with you on the phone line while you use drugs, in the event that they receive no response after administration of narcotics the operator will call 911 and alert them to a possible overdose.
-Operates 7 days a week Monday to Friday from 12 pm to 10pm and Saturday – Sunday from Noon until Midnight.
+Available 24/7, 365 days a year.

 - Wellness Together Canada

 Provides free online resources, tools, apps and connections to trained volunteers and qualified mental health professionals when needed.